-The boot is also a generous 519 litres, not including the space beneath the floor where the charging cables are stored.
+The boot is also a reasonable 402 litres to the parcel shelf (519 litres to the roof), not including the space beneath the floor where the charging cables are stored.
 There's also an 81-litre storage space, or 'frunk', under the bonnet, which is plastic-lined and has a drain should you want to hose it out.
+Remove the storage divider and this increases to 100 litres.
 Yes, if you're a hiker or like water sports, this is the perfect place for your muddy boots or wetsuit on the drive home.
 It also has an organiser, to stop fragile shopping from being smashed up during enthusiastic cornering.

 The boot in the Volkswagen ID.4 measures 543 litres, but it has no frunk, while the BMW iX3 has a 510-litre boot.

 Ford's accessories list includes a detachable tow bar (costing around £500), but we only expect the Mach-E to be able to pull a trailer weighing up to 750kgs, so it's unlikely to be suitable for a caravan or horsebox.
 The Ford Kuga PHEV can tow up to 1,200kg, and this increases to 2,100kg for the range-topping diesel.